Schreier type theorems for bicrossed products: Introduction

-More popular in group theory was the converse of the factorization problem: given a group $E$ find all \textit{exact factorizations} of it, that is, all subgroups $H$ and $G$ of $E$ such that $E = H G$ and $ H \cap G = 1$.
-Starting with the 1980's various papers dealing with this problem were written (see \cite{Ba}, \cite{Gi}, \cite{Pr}, \cite{WW} and their list of references).
+The converse of the factorization problem was also studied: given a group $E$ find all \textit{exact factorizations} of it, that is, all subgroups $H$ and $G$ of $E$ such that $E = H G$ and $ H \cap G = 1$.
+Starting with the 1980's various papers dealing with this problem were written (see \cite{Ba}, \cite{Gi}, \cite{LPS1}, \cite{LPS2}, \cite{Pr}, \cite{WW} and their list of references).
+For example in \cite{LPS1} all factorizations of finite simple groups by pairs of \textit{maximal subgroups} are described.
 Derived from this problem is the following: describe and characterize the class of (finite simple) groups that do not admit an exact factorization between two proper subgroups.
 Having in mind the abelian case such a group will be called an \textit{indecomposable group}: the quaternion group $Q$, $\ZZ_{p^{n}}$ for a prime integer $p$ or the alternating group $A_{6}$ are typical examples of indecomposable groups.

 An important step related to the factorization problem was the construction of the bicrossed product $H\, {}_{\alpha}\!\! \bowtie_{\beta} \, G$ associated to a matched pair $(H, G, \alpha, \beta)$ given by M. Takeuchi \cite{Takeuchi}: $\alpha$ is a left action of the group $G$ on the set $H$, $\beta$ is a right action of the group $H$ on the set $G$ satisfying two compatibility conditions.
 A group $E$ factorizes through two subgroups $H$ and $G$ if and only if there exists a matched pair $(H, G, \alpha, \beta)$ such that